 Why the Coal Lobby Can’t Save Coal

 Despite the dozens of well-connected lobbyists and the millions that the coal industry spends on lobbying, coal is dying.
-In the past three years the coal industry has lost nearly one thousand jobs.
+In the past three years the coal industry has lost nearly 1000 jobs.
 The percentage of electricity that comes from coal continues to decline year after year, most of it made up by natural gas and renewables.
 Natural gas has been especially important in coal’s demise.
 The shale gas revolution of the past decade has generated cheap (and relatively cleaner) energy and created millions of jobs.
 This is not entirely welcome news.
 Shale gas still emits carbon dioxide, and the method by which it is extracted can contaminate local water supplies.
 The method by which shale gas is extracted, fracking, has also been linked to an increase in earthquakes.

 Why haven’t renewables filled the gap?

 In the race to succeed coal, natural gas has been the clear winner, but a look at their political contributions shows that the oil and gas industry has a massive advantage over renewables.
 In the 2018 election cycle, the oil and gas industry spent $86 million, while the renewable sector spent only $4.8 million.
-And while President Trump has mocked wind energy for its supposed shortcomings, he has also bragged about the success of natural gas and even taken credit for the natural gas boom that long preceded his presidency.
+And President Trump has mocked wind energy for its supposed shortcomings, he has also bragged about the success of natural gas and even taken credit for the natural gas boom that long preceded his presidency.
 It doesn’t hurt matters that the bulk of political contributions from the oil and gas industry have gone to Republicans.